Evidence-Based Medicine in the Age of Information Overload: A Physician's Survival Guide

 Decision Fatigue and Cognitive Overload

 Beyond delayed adoption and outdated practice, information overload contributes to decision fatigue — the deterioration of decision quality after sustained periods of decision-making.
-A 2021 study by Linder et al. in JAMA Internal Medicine (n=21,867 primary care visits) found that antibiotic prescribing for viral upper respiratory infections — a clearly inappropriate use — increased by 26% in the last hour of clinic compared to the first hour (OR 1.26, 95% CI 1.11-1.44).
+A 2014 study by Linder et al. in JAMA Internal Medicine (n=21,867 primary care visits) found that antibiotic prescribing for acute respiratory infections increased significantly as clinic sessions wore on, consistent with decision fatigue progressively impairing clinicians' ability to resist ordering inappropriate treatments.
 The physicians knew antibiotics were not indicated.
 But by the end of a long clinic day filled with complex decisions, their capacity for evidence-based reasoning was depleted.
 When information overload is the baseline state, decision fatigue sets in earlier and lasts longer.

 Current Strategies for Managing Medical Information Overload